The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Robustness of

 Adding the $1/3$-eigenvalue is done by changing the circuit: we append another qubit to the input qubits, and measure it in the beginning of the circuit.
-If its state is 0, then we proceed as before.
-If it is 1, we measure all other input qubits in the computational basis.
-If all of them are 1, we accept with probability 1/3.
-Otherwise we reject.
-A simple calculation shows that the action of such a procedure is exactly as we want: it adds one $1/3$-eigenvalue, and $2^l - 1$ 0-eigenvalues, which do not concern us.
+If the outcome is 0, then we proceed as before; If it is 1, we measure all other $l$ input qubits in the computational basis.
+If all of them are 1, we accept with probability 1/3, and reject otherwise.
+A simple calculation shows that the action of such a procedure is exactly what we want: it adds a single $1/3$-eigenvalue (for the state $\ket{1}\otimes \ket{1^l}$), and $2^l - 1$ 0-eigenvalues (for states of the form $\ket{1}\otimes \ket{z}$ for $z\neq 1^l$), which do not concern us.
+The other eigenvalues remain the same: If the state $\ket{\psi}$ had an eigenvalue $\lambda$ in the original circuit, then the state $\ket{0}\otimes \ket{\psi}$ has the same eigenvalue in the modified circuit.